checkupjs/checkup/SPEC.md

   Plugins that are specific to external libraries, such as `ember-concurrency` for example, may be best left as externally authored plugins that are ultimately configurable.

+## Configuration

+Projects are likely to require different configurations for their tasks.
+While it's likely that Checkup would provide a set of recommended tasks, consumers should be able to configure the tasks they want to write with minimal effort.

 ## Health Checkups

 Checkup aims to provide a combination of Core tasks and External tasks (via plugins) to configure Health Checkups for your project.
 These health checkups, when run on-demand, provide a snapshot view of the project and its associated characteristics.